axanim/auto-annotated-portfolio/content/pages/ndis.md

     title: 'JOIN OUR NDIS COMMUNITY: INNOVATIVE PARTICIPATION AND AI EMPOWERMENT'
     subtitle: >-
       Get Ready to Revolutionize How You Participate—We’re here to guide you in using NDIS funds productively.
-With our help, you'll harness the power of AI to advocate for yourself and support each other in our soon to be thriving community.
+You'll harness the power of AI to advocate for yourself and support each other in our thriving community.
     text: >
       ### **Your First Steps with Generative AI (GAI)**

+      Using NDIS innovative community participation you will get access to powerful AI tools and Google Workspace.
+Individual non face to face support and psychosocial recovery coaching available.

       We’ll teach you to use GAI tools effectively.
 Navigate the NDIS, write